Central African Republic: Nearly one in five children is a refugee or internally displaced

 Aid officials are meeting in Brussels on 17 of November to report on the recovery progress and seek funding to continue their programmes.
 Leaders from the Central African Republic will make the case for a USD 3 billion aid package to global donors, including the European Union, the World Bank, and the United Nations.

 UNICEF calls on Central African leaders and global donors to put children first in the recovery plan by prioritizing basic social services like health and education for the most vulnerable, noting that only a balanced recovery plan with equity as the guiding principle can lay the foundation for a peaceful future.

 Economic inequality played a major role in the initial eruption of violence and conflict in 2102.
 Ethnic tensions and disparities in opportunities between urban and rural populations fueled a resentment that still endures.
 The issues of justice, protection and the fight against corruption are key to building a country that protects its citizens and enforces the rule of law.

-Working with the government and partners, UNICEF is strengthening the education system by training more than 1,300 teachers and building or repairing 172 schools in 2016.
+Working with the government and partners, UNICEF is strengthening the education system by training more than 1,300 teachers and building or repairing 172 schools in 2016 with funding from the European Union and the Global Partnership for Education.
 Existing projects are set to expand in order to bolster primary health care, improve access to clean water and offer psychosocial support for children who’ve experienced violence.

 Efforts to reach every child in the Central African Republic are limited by significant funding restrictions.
 Of the $55.6 million required in 2016 to provide basic services to children in the country, only $20.4 million has been received, leaving many projects under resourced and reduced in effectiveness.